Are you making the most of your company’s sustainability reporting?

 We have seen much delay in translating sustainability ambitions into concrete actions.
 Governments and companies have talked about sustainability for a long time but, in reality, it seems like many of them have been waiting for ‘the other one’ to take the initiative.
 Companies have waited for a critical mass of customer demand to emerge, while customers have waited for the companies to deliver more sustainable products and services.
 However, it is no longer possible to wait and lose time.

 The writing on the wall is clear.
 The arrow points in one direction only and Denmark’s and Europe’s ambition is to lead the way forward.
-The Danish Government’s commitment for a 70% emission reduction by 2030 is an ambitious goal that requires a strong effort from the state, regions, municipalities, as well as from companies, organisations, and citizens.
-What’s more, the new EU sustainability reporting standards will pave the way for sustainability not only in environmental terms, but also in social and governance terms.
+The Danish Government’s commitment to a 70% emission reduction by 2030 is an ambitious goal that requires a strong effort from the state, regions, and municipalities, as well as from companies, organisations, and citizens.
+What’s more, the new EU sustainability reporting standards will pave the way for sustainability not only in environmental terms but also in social and governance terms.

 It is promising to see once again that some of Denmark’s largest companies have already taken the lead.
-Grundfos and Novo, for example, have placed sustainability demands on their supply chains, creating a positive domino effect for greater sustainability across their value chains, regardless of the size of the organisation.
+Grundfos and Novo Nordisk, for example, have placed sustainability demands on their supply chains, creating a positive domino effect for greater sustainability across their value chains, regardless of the size of the organisation.

-Your organisation’s sustainability performance data can help you to tap into wider opportunities if you dig them out of your annual report and breathe life into them.
+“Your organisation’s sustainability performance data can help you to tap into wider opportunities if you dig them out of your annual report and breathe life into them.”

 Dead numbers or a catalyst for action?